-Brownsville Station - According to the Miami-Dade County's Comprehensive Plan's Future Land Use Map, the Brownsville Station Area has 344 residential acres which allows for a maximum of 43,000 dwelling units based on the County's maximum of 125 dwelling units per acre (DU/AC).
+Brownsville Station - According to the Miami-Dade County's Comprehensive Plan's Future Land Use Map, the Brownsville Station Area has 344 residential acres which allows for a maximum of 5,272 dwelling units.
+This results in approximately 15.3 dwelling units per acre (DU/AC).
 Under the preferred land use scenario, the projected target population for the Brownsville Station Area is 12,000 people and, therefore, approximately 5,941 dwelling units will be required, needing an additional 303 residential acres.
-The projected DU/AC will be 19.6, which is lower than what the County currently provides.
-Therefore, additional DU/AC is not required in the Brownsville Station Area.
+The projected DU/AC will be 19.6, which is 4.2 DU/AC higher than the current average.
+Therefore, the use of land within the Brownsville Station Area is recommended to provide, at a minimum, an additional 4.2 DU/AC.

 Under today's land use designations, the Brownsville Station has 58 acres allocated for employment which allows for 2,467 jobs.
 The current commercial and industrial floor area ratio (FAR) is approximately 0.6 based on this information.
 In the projected land use scenario, the Brownsville Station Area will require 106 acres to support 4,500 jobs.
 The FAR required for employment will be 1.1, which is 0.5 FAR higher than currently exists.
-However, Brownsville station is within the Core subdistrict of the CDMP.
-The FAR of 1.1 does not meet the minimum FAR of 1.5 from the CDMP.
-Therefore, the use of land within Brownsville Station Area is recommended to provide, at a minimum, an additional 0.9 FAR.
+Therefore, the use of land within Brownsville Station Area is recommended to provide, at a minimum, an additional 0.5 FAR.